mddazure/azure-vwan-security-microhack/README.md

 What is the next hop for 0.0.0.0/0?

 # Scenario 4: Internet through Firewall in Spoke
-You will now deploy add OPNsense firewall into the nva-vnet.
+You will now deploy an OPNsense firewall into the nva-vnet.
 Outbound internet traffic from Spokes, Branches and SDWAN will be directed through the CSR1000v router and through the OPNsense firewall, in stead of through the Hub firewalls.

+The CSR1000v router will attract outbound traffic by advertising a default route into the WE Hub via BGP.
+It will route that traffic to the OPNSense firewall.
+The firewall will send it to the internet.

+:point_right: Another solution would be to advertise the default route directly from the firewall to the Hub (OPNsense supports BGP through a plugin).
+However, running dynamic routing on a firewall is not considered good practice.

+:point_right: The default route is not exchanged between Hubs.
+Spokes and Branches connected to the US East Hub will not be able to reach the internet via the NVA in nva-vnet.

 ![image](images/internet-via-opnsense.png)